Secondary implementation of interactive engagement teaching techniques: Choices and challenges in a Gulf Arab context: Data Analysis

-As shown in Fig. \ref{fig:MPEX-pretest-effort}, the effort cluster from the MPEX data presents a more favorable, though not entirely clear picture.
-Clearly, KU students respond favorably to most items in this cluster, much more like their US tertiary counterparts prior to instruction.
-The notable and somewhat confusing exceptions are items \#6 and \#24 which received on average 48\% and 35\% favorable responses, respectively.
-Item \#6 states: \begin{quote} \emph{I spend a lot of time figuring out and understanding at least some of the derivations or proofs given either in class or in the text.} \end{quote} A 48\% agreement (the favorable response) indicates that either proofs themselves, or the contexts in which they are given (in-class or the text) is not deemed an important behavior for learning physics.
-Yet, item \#7 states: \begin{quote} \emph{I read the text in detail and work through many of the examples given there.} \end{quote} The level of agreement (the favorable response) is 70\% on average.
+The level of agreement (the favorable response) is 70\% on average.
 Taken together, it would appear that KU students believe that engagement with the course textbook is important for learning physics, but it is most valuable as a source of worked examples, not as a source of proofs and derivations.
-This is somewhat in contradiction to the instructors' anecdotal evidence, discussed above, that many students do not read the course text at all.
-It might be the case however, that the discrepancy is the result of the wording of item \#6 which contains many compound constructions ({}``figuring out \emph{and} understanding'', {}``derivations \emph{or} proofs'', {}``in class \emph{or} in the text''), that ELL students may not be sure what the statement is asking them to reflect upon.
-(Note: In support of this possibility, the Cronbach's alpha score for the effort cluster is 0.60, but if item \#6 is removed, it improves the most for any 1-item removal, to 0.70).
+This is somewhat in contradiction to the instructor anecdotes, that many students do not read the course text at all.
+It might be the case however, that the discrepancy is the result of the wording of item \#6 which contains many compound constructions (``figuring out \emph{and} understanding'', ``derivations \emph{or} proofs'', ``in class \emph{or} in the text''), that ELL students may not be sure what the statement is actually asking them to reflect upon.
+In support of this possibility, the Cronbach's alpha score for the effort cluster is 0.60, but if item \#6 is removed, it improves the most for any 1-item removal, to 0.70.